-A key element to the first projects (e.g. Kintrishi transect) in GGBC is DNA barcoding – future projects will build on this infrastructure.
+A key element to the first projects (e.g. Kintrishi transect in GGBC) is DNA barcoding – future projects will build on this infrastructure.

 What is DNA barcoding?

 DNA barcodes (see Wiki) are very short gene fragments which are used as unique DNA signatures.
 Based on these signature sequences, unknown individuals (animals, plants, fungi, microbes) can be assigned to species.
 Each species is characterized by a distinct barcode.
 Using DNA barcodes, challenging species identifications can be readily solved: barcoding opens up species-rich groups and cryptic species complexes to identification, and allows working on difficult developmental stages (spores, eggs, larvae) or tissue fragments (e.g. insect legs, plant roots, fungal hyphae or hair).
-Here are ten good reasons for DNA barcoding (pdf by CBOL).
+Here are ten good reasons for DNA barcoding (pdf by GBOL).

 An established DNA barcode reference database offers even non-specialists a rapid, reliable and cost-effective tool for species identification.
 Using DNA traces organisms leave in their environment, even water, soil or insect trap samples can be analyzed without sorting individuals and without actually using tissue samples.